AEF54/Soundscape-Narrative/README.md

 # Soundscape-Narrative
-The morning in my life.
+Thsi is the start of the morning in my life.
+I hope this encourages you to start a routine of your own!